 Assessment is the process of collecting and analyzing information to determine if progress is being made toward a desired end.
 While this broad definition is applicable to a range of goals and contexts, the Office of Assessment for Curricular Effectiveness (ACE) supports the assessment of student learning outcomes (SLOs) in the context of undergraduate academic programs at WSU.

-Program-level student learning outcomes assessment, specifically, is a process of faculty identifying what students should be able to do and know by the end of an academic program, measuring progress toward meeting these learning outcomes, and using that information to inform decision-making about teaching, learning, and curricula.
+Program-level student learning outcomes assessment, specifically, is a process of faculty identifying what students should be able to do and know by the end of an academic program, measuring progress toward meeting those learning outcomes, and using that information to inform decision-making about teaching, learning, and curricula.

 Program Assessment Cycle

 In this context, program-level assessment (see graphic) begins with program-level SLOs and questions about student learning in the curriculum.
 After reviewing the program’s curriculum map indicating where particular SLOs are highlighted in the curriculum, faculty identify direct and indirect measures to gather evidence related to student learning for their majors.
 The evidence is analyzed, discussed by the faculty, and used to inform program decisions/actions to support student learning, including those about instruction, assignments, the curriculum, and dialog about teaching and learning.
 The cycle can then be repeated to help programs continuously evolve a curriculum that promotes optimal student learning.